ld5ehom/store-ios/README.md

      - **Home Banner Slide** - [commit 04647e9](https://github.com/ld5ehom/store-ios/commit/04647e90727f0b0f90285999675564785adb7b12) :
        - The Home storyboard view controller wasn't connected, so the storyboard was loaded to properly use the Home view controller.
        - Using a compositional layout and diffable data source to efficiently manage and display collection view items.
-     - **Home Screen Scroll Component** :
+     - **Home Screen Horizontal Product Carousel** - [commit 9f83a10](https://github.com/ld5ehom/store-ios/commit/9f83a10c80d0499c1b372c3f65d21044920bffef) :
-       - Implemented a horizontal scroll component for the Home screen by configuring each cell to display product details, including images, titles, and prices.
-The cells are designed to show product images, titles, and prices, with the original price having a strikethrough effect to indicate discounts.
+       - Implemented a horizontal carousel component for the Home screen, where each cell displays product details such as images, titles, and prices.
+The carousel allows users to scroll through products horizontally.
+Each cell features a product image, title, and price, with the original price displayed with a strikethrough effect to highlight discounts.
+     - **Home Screen Vertical Product Carousel** :
+       -

 **Task 4.
 Cart Page**
    - **Details** :